jisotalo/jisotalo.github.io/_posts/2024-02-09-old-onda-v820w-tablet-a-new-life-installing-remix-os.md

 ## Remix OS (Android 4.4.4 custom ROM)

-I found an Remix OS image for exactly this tablet version (Onda v820w **v3**).
-However at first I had lots of issues to get it working.
-No matter what I tried, I couldn't run the flashing process.
+I found an image of Remix OS for exactly this tablet version (Onda v820w **v3**).
+Remix OS was a custom ROM of Android for Intel processors.
+However, at first I had lots of issues to get it working.
+No matter what I did, I couldn't run the flashing process.
 Flashing with **Manufacturing Flash Tool** always ended in fastboot errors:

 * `Booting to droidboot.img failed`
 * `Process TIMEOUT Failed to execute "fastboot  -s **serial_hidden** -S 100M  oem start_partitioning"`